 Joseph has extensive pre-litigation counseling, case management and trial experience.

 - Perfect 10 v.
 Giganews, et al.: Represented Giganews in the Central District of California in a high-profile copyright infringement case, prevailing on summary judgment on both direct and indirect copyright infringement, and fees and costs award of over $5.6M.

 - The Clorox Company v.
 AlEn USA: Represented AlEn in a trademark and unfair competition dispute in the ITC and federal courts that resulted in a global settlement of claims.

 - San Bernabe Vineyards v.
 Pacific Gas and Electric Company, et al.: Represented San Bernabe Vineyards (part of Delicato Family Vineyards) in a tort action involving damages in the millions to SBV’s grape vines.
 After establishing the entitlement to monetary discovery sanctions against PG&E and thwarting a last-minute attempt to continue the trial date, SBV reached a successful settlement.

-- Actuate Corporation v.
-International Business Machines Corporation, et al.: Represented Actuate in the Northern District of California in a dispute involving breach of license, fraud and copyright claims against IBM in connection with IBM's unauthorized distribution of Actuate's software.
+- Actuate v.
+International Business Machines, et al.: Represented Actuate in the Northern District of California in a dispute involving breach of license, fraud and copyright claims against IBM in connection with IBM's unauthorized distribution of Actuate's software.

 - ActivIdentity v.
 Intercede: Represented Intercede in this patent litigation matter in the Northern District of California involving smart card technology, bringing counterclaims for fraud, unfair competition, and antitrust violations in connection with a technology standards body.
 After coordinating an innovative "second front" declaratory judgment action in the United Kingdom, which exposed Plaintiff to payment of Intercedes attorneys fees, the matter settled.